sethks/RMPresearch/README.md

 ![image](/assets/mrc.png)

-A very interesting find was that two of the highest rated departments at BU are in the Writing and Language department.
+A very interesting find was that two of the highest rated departments at BU are Writing and Language.
 Not only are they the two highest rated departments, but they also have of the most reviews out of any department.
+I personally thought the Business department would have had more as it is the most popular major at BU.

-Though Tableau is amazing at visualizing data, it doesn't always tell the full story.
-Knowing this I imported the data into a SQL server and using MySQL I was able to extract more information.
+Taking this into consideration I ended up with even more questions, and though tableau is amazing... it doesn't always tell the full story.
+Knowing this I imported the data into a MySQL server and using SQL I was able to dig even deeper.

 ![image](assets/sqll3.png)